sthysel/sampledata/README.md

-# Text Sampler
+# Sample data

-A sample of common text files good for testing vim and other text tools.
+A sample of common files good for testing vim and other text tools.